-The relationships between, and differences in BMD and other trabecular-structure indexes between grafted and native bone that were elucidated by micro-CT are important for two main reasons: to better understand the consequences of the mineralization and trabecular remodeling of autogenous bone graft, and for the prognosis of subsequent dental implant treatment in the grafted maxillary sinus.
-In the present study, no significant correlation (p>0.05) was found for any of the parameters between the grafted bone and its adjacent native bone (Fig. 2).
+The relationships between, and differences in BMD and other trabecular-structure indexes between grafted and native bone that were elucidated by micro-CT are important for two main reasons: to better understand the consequences of the mineralization and trabecular remodeling of autogenous bone graft and for the prognosis of subsequent dental implant treatment in the grafted maxillary sinus.
+In this study, no significant correlation (P > 0.05) was found for any of the parameters of the grafted bone and its adjacent native bone (Fig. 3).
 This result implies that the condition of native bone in the atrophic maxilla is unlikely to influence the condition of the adjacent grafted bone.
-Therefore, clinically there is no need to be concerned about the condition of the native bone prior to maxillary sinus augmentation surgery if an increase in bone volume in the atrophic maxilla is necessary in patients requiring a longer implant (>7 mm) for improved implantation outcome (Hagi et al. 2004).
+Therefore, clinically, there is no need to be concerned about the condition of the native bone prior to maxillary sinus augmentation surgery if an increase in bone volume in the atrophic maxilla is necessary in patients requiring a longer implant (>7 mm) for improved implantation outcome (Hagi et al. 2004).
+However, some clinical studies indicated that the outcome of the sinus floor augmentation may depend on the origin of the autogeneous bone graft (Thorwarth et al. 2005; Schlegel et al. 2006; Gerressen et al. 2008; Klijn et al. 2010).
+They found different host sites of autogeneous bone graft resulting in different levels of bone volume and mineralization rate.
+Nevertheless, due to the limited availability of intraoral bone to be harvested, autogeneous bone from iliac crest still have to be considered as a popular graft material in augmenting the atrophic maxilla (Thorwarth et al. 2005).

-According to the 3D-reconstructed image of the bone biopsy material (upper panel in Fig. 2c), it is clear that the morphology of the trabecular structure of the grafted bone is different from that in native bone.
-The findings listed in Table 2 confirm this observation, and demonstrate that Tb.Th is significantly lower, and Tb.Pf and BS/BV are significantly higher in grafted bone than in native bone.
-This makes sense for the grafted bone, since trabeculae are thin (upper panel in Fig. 2b), and more disconnected trabecular bone may occur, resulting in highly complex trabecular structures.
-Since Tb.Th and Tb.Pf are indexes that reflect the status of the trabecular architecture, and both values are lower in grafted bone than in native bone from the atrophic maxilla, the immediate loading of an implant may not be an appropriate treatment following sinus augmentation.
+According to the 3D-reconstructed image of the bone biopsy material (upper panel in Fig. 2c), it is clear that the morphology of the trabecular structure of the grafted bone is different from that of the native bone.
+The findings listed in Table 2 confirm this observation and demonstrate that Tb.Th and Tb.
+Sp are significantly lower and Tb.Pf and BS/ BV are significantly higher in grafted bone than in native bone.
+This makes sense for the grafted bone, as trabeculae are thin (upper panel in Fig. 2b) and stay close to each other and more disconnected trabecular bone may occur, resulting in highly complex trabecular structures.
+As Tb.Th and Tb.Pf are indexes that reflect the status of the trabecular architecture and both values are lower in grafted bone than in native bone from the atrophic maxilla, the immediate loading of an implant may not be an appropriate treatment following sinus augmentation.
 The lower stiffness of the grafted bone may increase the stress levels in the alveolar ridge around the implant (Huang et al. 2008).

-Significant and strong correlations between BV/TV and BS/BV, Tb.Th, Tb.N, and Tb.Sp were found in native bone.
-The close relationship between BV/TV and trabecular structure is perhaps understandable, since with more thick and dense trabeculae, not only is the complexity of the trabecular structure reduced, but the BV/TV would be increased.
+Significant and strong correlations between BV/TV and BS/BV, Tb.Th, Tb.N, and Tb.Sp were found in native bone (Table 3).
+The close relationship between BV/TV and the trabecular structure is perhaps understandable, as with more thick and dense trabeculae, not only is the complexity of the trabecular structure reduced but the BV/TV would be increased.
 Our results also suggest that the size and number of individual trabeculae are sensitive to the volume of the native bone present.
 That is, a loss of bone volume may affect the Tb.Th and Tb.N, resulting in a weak bone structure that is not suitable for dental or orthodontic implant placement.